ewedel/pebble-sunclock/README.md

 # History

+3.3 (not yet tagged)

+[Pebble SDK 3.6]

+For SDK v3 and higher, add support for watch's now-built-in timezone info.
+This lets the watchface update for daylight savings time entry/exit without phone involvement.

+Refine location auto-request code so secondary requests are sent sooner (a minute apart), and if a change in built-in timezone offset is seen trigger a location request also in case the offset change is due to physical relocation instead of DST entry/exit.

 3.2

 Restore auto-request of location data on watchface startup.
 Had unintentionally removed this when chasing an iOS-specific issue.